Best Iran deserts

 40 Km to the northeast of Lut, you will reach Shahdad or Kalout desert, where resembles one of the Hollywood cities such as the one you have seen in the Star Wars, with its strange geological figures.
 Believe it or not, these giant structures that have formed due to wind, soil and water erosion sometimes reach a height of 200 meters!
 When it rains, the flowing water washes the soil and carries it around the rocks and gradually over time, these huge mud sculptures form!
 These amazing figures are more than 20 thousand years old.

 Walking among these structures, you feel like walking on the surface of Mars while if you are lucky enough, you may hear the voice of wind blowing through them.
 That is the only voice to be heard at the endless silence of the desert!

-Since here is one of the hottest places, the best time to travel and visit Shahdad is winter.
-You need legal permission to travel to this natural site and it would be best to travel in a group not to get lost.
+Since here is one of the hottest places, the best time to travel and visit Shahdad is definitely winter.
+You need legal permission to travel to this natural site and it would be best to travel in a group to avoid getting lost.

 About 100 Kms from Kerman, you will get to the capital of the province to Shahdad and driving another 40 Kms from Shahdad you will reach these Kalouts.
 Driving would be the best possible option to get here.